-4.2.
-Predictor Data Set
+5.2 Predictor dataset

-Table-1 shows the details of the 9 predictors used for the two models.
-The geographical locations of the predictors are given in Fig.5.
-OLR, surface mean sea level pressure and zonal wind predictors were derived as the simple arithmetic average of the actual values over the respective geographical region whose domain is given in the fourth column of the Table-1.
-These geographical regions are derived from the correlation maps (Fig.4) and correspond to the areas where the C.C. between the respective climate variable and MOK was at least significant at 5% level.
-The time periods used for the averaging are given in the third column of the Table 1.
+Table 2 shows the details of the nine predictors used for the two models.
+The geographical locations of the predictors are given in figure 5.
+OLR, surface mean sea level pressure and zonal wind predictors were derived as the simple arithmetic average of the actual values over the respective geographical region whose domain is given in the fourth column of table 2.
+These geographical regions are derived from the correlation maps (figure 4) and correspond to the areas where the CC between the respective climate variable and MOK was at least significant at 5% level.
+The time periods used for the averaging are given in the third column of table 2.
 In 1978, due to the problem in the satellite, OLR data was not available.
-Therefore, this data gap was filled using normal value (base period 1975-2000) of the OLR over the relevant geographical region.
+Therefore, this data gap was filled using normal